 “I can’t go back easily.”
 Nurses who want to return to clinical practice after a few years in case management find their clinical credentials stale and face real barriers to re-entry in specialty units.

-The nurses who report the highest satisfaction with the transition are those who left because of physical limitations (injury, chronic illness), those who work in community-based or transitional care settings where they have more patient contact, and those who genuinely find healthcare systems navigation and advocacy satisfying.
+The nurses who report the highest satisfaction with the transition are those who left because of physical limitations (injury, chronic illness), those who work in community-based or transitional care settings where they have more patient contact, and those who find healthcare systems navigation and advocacy satisfying in their own right.

 The decision framework